anshsaluja/phreddit/README.md

 # 🚀 Phreddit

-Phreddit is a Reddit-style social platform built as part of coursework for **CSE316 (Operating Systems)** at Stony Brook University.
+Phreddit is a Reddit-style social platform built as part of coursework for **CSE316 (Web Development)** at Stony Brook University.
 It supports posts, nested comments, voting, user authentication, and basic moderation features, showcasing a full-stack implementation of a community-driven web application.

 **🎥 Demo Video → Coming soon 🚀**